-19.3.2 Metal Pricing Forecasts
+16.3.2 Metal Pricing Forecasts

 Paramount expects to commence production at Grassy Mountain within four years.
-Paramount reviewed gold price forecasts by several financial institutions, which, in the mid-term, indicate the potential for significantly higher gold prices than those applied in the base case scenario in this Report (Table 19-2; Figure 19-3).
-Higher gold prices represent Project upside potential.
+Mid-term gold price forecasts by several institutions are listed in Table 16-4, seen to be in a similar range as those applied in the base case scenario in the FS.